sruusk/esportal-scraper/Readme.md

 # esportal-scraper

-A consumable Node package to scrape data from ESEA.
+A consumable Node package to scrape data from Esportal.
 Due to Esportal API being protected by Cloudflare, the best approach is to spin up a headless browser and scrape the API.
 [csgostatsgg-scraper](https://www.npmjs.com/package/csgostatsgg-scraper) is working as the base for this project.